ryan-a-anderson/ryan-a-anderson.github.io/_posts/2025-10-06-kalman-filter-nfl.md

 ## 7. Results and intuition

 You can plot RMSE versus forecast horizon.
 The picture is almost always the same:

 - For horizons of 1–2 frames (≈0.1–0.2s), the Kalman filter alone is nearly optimal.
 - As you move to 5–10 frames (≈0.5–1s), errors from unmodeled acceleration dominate — and the hybrid wins.
 - Past a second, everything blows up; even the hybrid struggles.

 This pattern mirrors how far your inductive bias carries you.
 The Kalman filter is great for the linear regime; machine learning takes over when the manifold bends.

----

-## 8. Why this matters

-What I like about this approach is that it doesn’t throw away structure.
-You start with a model that *believes* in continuity and inertia.
-Then you let data tell you how reality deviates.

-It’s the same principle that underlies a lot of good modeling:
-geometry first, correction later.

-In my rigidity work, I often think about how constraints define what’s possible.
-A Kalman filter is the same story: it defines a manifold of plausible motion, then projects noisy observations onto it.
-The residual model learns the flex — the ways the system bends while staying consistent with those constraints.

-That’s where the interesting behavior lives.

----

-**Code:** [link to your GitHub repo, if public]
-**Further reading:** Kalman (1960), Brown & Hwang (1997), Welch & Bishop (2006), and [Modeling a Prediction Game](https://ryan-a-anderson.github.io/posts/2024/12/modeling-a-prediction-game/).